meshtastic/meshtastic/README.md

 ## Development & Building

 For complete instructions on setting up your development environment and for building and running the project locally, please refer to our [Local Development Guide](https://meshtastic.org/docs/development/documentation/local-dev/).

-Our guide provides all the necessary steps to contribute to the Meshtastic project effectively.